redux-definitions/redux-definitions/README.md

 Returns a boolean specifying whether a value is set.

 ## Flag
-A boolean value that can be toggled.
+Flag creates a reducer that stores a boolean value and comes with actions for setting and toggling.

 ### Actions
 `set(payload?: boolean)`